khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

               {{text}}
             </base-badge>

 Here is the whole story completed.
-While we have not solved for the multiple background colors, we have build the Vue component and the Storybook story for it.
+While we have not solved for the multiple background colors, we have built the Vue component and the Storybook story for it.

 ```ts
 import { storiesOf } from "@storybook/vue";